greg-e/limosa.work/README.md

 **Applied to Actual:** Every line of truth points back to its person of origin, preserving both moral and operational fidelity.

 ---
-# Flow Family
+# Flow

-*This family explores how flow reveals the geometry of provenance — how truth moves through time and space when automation begins at the person.*
+*explores how flow reveals the geometry of provenance — how truth moves through time and space when automation begins at the person.*

 ## Card 1 – Flow as provenance in motion
 **Front**